Paul Wade: Later career

 He joined the Canberra Cosmos in 1995 for what would be his final two seasons, but was unable to help the team from the bottom of the standings in either campaign.
 He announced his retirement from competitive football in 1997 at the end of the NSL season.

 Wade's club career was spent entirely in Australia, a rarity for players from that country who often go to Europe on the lure of a better quality of football, more passionate fan support and higher salaries.
 Wade played a total of 345 games in the NSL.

 International career

 Wade would become known as Mr Socceroo for his longevity and performances for the national side.

-Wade's 84 "A" international appearances for Australia make him the second most capped player in the country's history (only Alex Tobin, with 87, had more).
-In total, Wade played 118 games for Australia between 1986 and 1996.
+In total, Wade played 118 games for Australia, including 84 for the "A" side, between 1986 and 1996.
 He represented the Socceroos at the 1988 Summer Olympics in Seoul, South Korea and in two FIFA World Cup qualifying campaigns (1990 and 1994).

 One of his most famous moments came in 1993, during qualifying for the 1994 World Cup when Australia faced Argentina.
 Faced with the dubious honour of marking star Diego Maradona, Wade was valiant in helping Australia stay in the two games, although they would eventually lose 2–1 on aggregate goals following a 1–0 defeat in Buenos Aires.

 His final international game was on 1 November 1996 in Canberra against Tahiti in the 1996 OFC Nations Cup final, which Australia won.